Prostitution Penal Code & Defenses

 The first mitigating factor which would exonerate a defendant facing a prostitution charge is if the defendant is a victim of human trafficking.
 The second affirmative defense to prostitution is coercion—that is, the defendant was coerced by force, threat of force, or induced by fraud to commit an act of prostitution.
 If either of these circumstances apply to a defendant’s case, their Fort Worth prostitution lawyer could use them as grounds to argue for a dismissal of charges.

 A charge for prostitution is a serious matter.
 A conviction could remain on your criminal record permanently, not to mention jail time and fines could greatly disrupt your day-to-day life in the meantime.
-If you are facing prostitution charges, consider retaining a Fort Worth prostitution lawyer who could stand up for your rights and represent your best interests.
+If you are facing prostitution charges, consider retaining a Fort Worth criminal defense attorney who could stand up for your rights and represent your best interests.
 Call today to schedule an initial consultation.